Did police officers beat, mace, or use a taser on you when you had done nothing wrong?

 Was your house wrongfully raided by police officers without a warrant?

 If you answered “yes” to any either of the above questions, Madia Law can help.
-I represent victims of police brutality and excessive force in Minneapolis, St. Paul, and across the State of Minnesota.
+We represent victims of police brutality and excessive force in Minneapolis, St. Paul, the Twin Cities, greater Minnesota, and across the State of Wisconsin.

 Almost all police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe all of them an enormous debt of gratitude.
 Sometimes, however, an officer may abuse his or her authority and hurt someone by using a taser, mace, or simply beating them.
 That’s not right.
 No matter how difficult the job, no person has the right to use excessive force on someone else.
 Our free society depends on courageous people stepping forward to protect their Constitutional rights when they have been violated.